huangli712/ZenTests/README.md

 # ZenTests

-ZenTests contains tests and examples for the [**Zen**](https://github.com/huangli712/Zen) DFT + DMFT computation framework.
+ZenTests contains tests and tutorials for the [**Zen**](https://github.com/huangli712/Zen) DFT + DMFT computation framework.
 In other words, it should not be used separately.

 This project is currently under heavy developement. **PLEASE USE IT AT YOUR OWN RISK!**